 One of the biggest parts of realizing that feeling or that sense of ‘Hey, things aren’t actually half bad!’, is your mindset.

 You can be living in your car on food stamps or the food pantry and still be living on those noodles that you ‘cook’ in a cleaned out peanut butter jar and some hot water from the hot tea serving area of the closest gas station.
 I’ve been there too.
 Guess what, you still have some sort of shelter and some sort of food.
 It isn’t optimal, but it’s available.
 Plus, you’re not locked up.
-With 5 out of 6 prisoners returning to the correctional system within 10 years – I’d say that, even if you’re in that situation I just described, you’re doing better than your peers already!
-And you can move up from where you are – especially when you’re basically at rock bottom.
+With 5 out of 6 prisoners returning to the correctional system within 10 years – I’d say that, even if you’re in that situation I just described, you’re doing better than your peers already – I know I was far happier being homeless than I was being locked in a concrete cage for people.
+And you can always move up from where you are – especially when you’re basically at rock bottom.
 It’s basically the only direction left.

 What Taught Me to be Positive

-Now, I know that sounds sort of rough (it definitely a survival mode of life there – but that’s a reality I have faced myself), but I grew up in a home where my mother was disabled with a neurological disease (Multiple Sclerosis, for those that are curious) from the time she was 18, and she always reminded herself (and me – by being in earshot) that things could always be worse.
+Now, I know that sounds sort of rough (it definitely a survival mode of life there, not so much thriving – but that’s a reality I have faced myself, but it’s a means to an end), but I grew up in a home where my mother was disabled with a serious neurological disease (Multiple Sclerosis, for those that are curious) from the time she was 18, and she always reminded herself (and me – by being in earshot) that things could always be worse.
 While she was learning to deal with her cane, she reminded herself that she could be using a walker.
 Once she eventually progressed to needing the walker, she reminded herself that she could be in a wheelchair.
-Now, her situation is one of those that only really get worse over time (she’s still going strong, in case you’re wondering – she’s turned 70 this fall and is still in her own home with a caretaker).
+Now, her situation is one of those that will only really get worse over time (she’s still going strong as of this original posting, in case you’re wondering – she’s turned 70 this fall and is still in her own home with a caretaker – RIP Mom – May 2020).
 In our cases, at least in the felony background sense of our lives, things can only really get better.
 We just need to keep a positive mindset and find a way to become proactive and positive in our lives.
 You know what I mean?